r3-os/r3/src/r3/src/lib.md

 <span class="center">![static_cfg]</span>

-The configuration process assigns handles, such as [`Task`][], to the defined kernel objects, which can be returned by a configuration function and passed over up to the build macro, which returns it to the caller.
+The configuration process assigns handles, such as [`TaskRef`][]`<'static, System>`, to the defined kernel objects, which can be returned by a configuration function and passed over up to the build macro, which returns it to the caller.
 By storing it in a `const` item, application code can access the defined kernel objects from everywhere.

 <!-- FIXME: When <https://github.com/rust-lang/cargo/issues/4242> is resolved,
             the following code block will be doc-testable  -->